Save Points and Miles Using Unpublished Award Sweet Spots Save Points and Miles Using Unpublished Award Sweet Spots

 Our Take

 As award cost increases become more prevalent, any opportunity to stretch points and miles further will stand out.
-Some programs, like Flying Blue, advertise the opportunity to save on awards.
-As welcome as these published promotions are, you knowing the secret to scoring unpublished discounts can be even more rewarding.
+Some programs, like Singapore Spontaneous Escapes, advertise the opportunity to save on awards.
+As much as we like these published promotions, scoring unpublished discounts can be even more fun.

 If you know which programs to explore or which routes to take, then that will help present opportunities to save in ways that an award chart won't say.